"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 Daniel 7:7 - And after this I was looking in the night visions.
 And, behold, the fourth beast was frightening and terrifying, and very strong!
 And to it were great iron teeth.
 It devoured, and crushed, and stamped what was left with its feet.
 And it was different from all the beasts before it; and it had ten horns.

-Now, some take this to mean that the beast that Daniel saw was a dragon.
+Now, some take this to mean that the fourth beast that Daniel saw was a dragon.
 This may or may not be true.
 We cannot be sure of this because Daniel does not name the species of the beast he saw in vision.
 However, given that the other beasts Daniel was shown were used by their respective nations to represent themselves, it seems likely that the beast Daniel saw was in fact a dragon, which, of course, is a mythical beast that is considered to be huge and of immense power.
 This certainly is fitting for Pagan Rome.

 Top of Page